-When you have finally decided to quit drinking alcohol there are quite a few things that you need to take into consideration.
-While physical symptoms of alcohol withdrawal may last up to a week, psychological symptoms may last for many weeks if not taken care of by professionals.
+When you have finally decided to quit drinking alcohol there are quite a few things that you need to take into consideration, one of the most important ones – alcohol withdrawal symptoms.
+While physical symptoms of alcohol withdrawal may last up to a week, psychological symptoms of alcohol withdrawal may last for many weeks if not taken care of.

 Alcohol withdrawal symptoms can be caused by an excessive alcohol consumption during an extended period of time.
 It is also worth of noting that intensity of symptoms can vary depending of number of factors like gender, duration of substance abuse, amount and quantity of alcohol consumption.

 Women are more vulnerable to alcohol withdrawal.
 If a woman of average weight who consumed six drinks a day for one month can cause a minor withdrawal, consuming fifteen drinks a day can cause a major withdrawal.

 Men have higher tolerance towards alcohol withdrawal effects.
 An average male can expect minor withdrawal if he drank eight drinks a month and a major withdrawal if had more than eighteen drinks a day.